Dredging project left out of House bonding bill - Albert Lea Tribune

 Funding for the final phase of dredging on Fountain Lake was not included in the Minnesota House Capital Investment Committee’s bonding bill released Monday, the Shell Rock River Watershed District said Tuesday.

-District 27A Rep. Peggy Bennett and Shell Rock River Watershed District Administrator Andy Henschl testified in support of the $7.5 million project during a virtual hearing in front of the committee in March, sharing details about the project, the funding, the phases completed to-date and why it is important to secure funding for the project this year.
+District 27A Rep. Peggy Bennett and Shell Rock River Watershed District Administrator Andy Henschel testified in support of the $7.5 million project during a virtual hearing in front of the committee in March, sharing details about the project, the funding, the phases completed to-date and why it is important to secure funding for the project this year.

 “We are disappointed that the House didn’t include funding for the Fountain Lake Restoration Project in their bonding bill,” said Watershed District Administrator Andy Henschel in a news release.
 “This year’s bonding bill is smaller than normal and is focused on asset preservation rather than local projects.
 However, I want to emphasize that this is the beginning of the process and we are a long way from the finish line.”